dbinczyk-developx/Katamarans-KataFall2024/README.md

    hiring and interview process.
 Many existing systems rely on diversity data early in the recruitment process, which can introduce bias rather than prevent it.
 Our approach eliminates diversity information at the early stages, ensuring that decisions are based solely on objective qualifications and experience.
-2. Traditional Applicant Tracking Software (ATS) often proves redundant and **ineffective in matching** viable candidates with job descriptions.
+2. Traditional Applicant Tracking Software (ATS, called in this repo HR system) often proves redundant and **ineffective in matching** viable candidates with job descriptions.
 This inefficiency leads to missed opportunities, as qualified applicants are frequently overlooked or poorly matched to roles due to inadequate filtering mechanisms.